YourRoots Logo

 Children(s): William Plumley, William Plumley

-Margery Page was born in 1646 in Butcombe, North Somerset Unitary Authority, Somerset, England, the child of William Page and Hannah Ann Wood.
-Margery Page later married Charles Plumley, Henry Paxton and Charles E Plumly, and together they raised children including William Plumley and William Plumley.
-In 1721, Margery Page passed away in Langhorne, Bucks County, Pennsylvania, United States of America.
+The story of Margery Page began in 1646 in Butcombe, North Somerset Unitary Authority, Somerset, England.
+Margery Page married Charles Plumley, Henry Paxton, Charles E Plumly, and had children including William Plumley, William Plumley.
+Margery Page passed away in 1721 in Langhorne, Bucks County, Pennsylvania, United States of America.

 Find more search results for Margery Page